 In June, Scott Walker — the Wisconsin governor who banned collective bargaining for public employee unions — survived a recall election.

-LYDEN: ...the union stronghold became the 24th right-to-work state and banned unions from requiring workers to sign up.
-That was 10 months after Indiana passed a similar law.
-We asked Harold Meyerson, editor-at-large of The American Prospect, to come back to this program for his predictions on the future of organized labor.
-He wasn't optimistic.
+And, despite huge protests in Michigan, the union stronghold became the 24th right-to-work state, banning unions from requiring workers to sign up.
+That came just 10 months after Indiana passed a similar law.

-I'll give you one example of the way this is playing out right now.
-The press is full of stories about how companies are sitting on well over a trillion dollars in - just their own cash.
-And the chief use that they are making of this cash is to buy back their own stock.
-This is going on at a time when wages have either been stuck or declining for some time, but no one isn't even raising the prospect of using some of their unexpended cash to give raises.
-The reason for that, in large part, is that there's no bargaining table anymore at most American corporations.
+"Companies are sitting on well over a trillion dollars of their own cash.
+And the chief use their making of their cash is, chiefly, to buy back their own stock.
+This is happening at a time when wages have either been stuck or declining for some time, but no one is even raising the prospect of using some of their cash to give raises.
+And the reason for that, in large part, is that there's no bargaining table anymore at American corporations."

 On unionizing low-wage workers